Dunton Technical Centre: Activities

 Dunton houses the main design team of Ford of Europe, alongside its Merkenich Technical Centre in Cologne.
 Currently Dunton has responsibility for the design of the Ford Fiesta, the Ford Ka, engines for Ford of Europe (powertrain), commercial vehicles and the interior of Ford of Europe cars.
 It has facilities to simultaneously test fifteen cars and around one hundred engines.
 Around 3,000 engineers currently work at Dunton.

-Ford Dunton is also the home of Ford Team RS, and as part of the Special Vehicle Engineering section of Ford created by Rod Mansfield, developed the XR family of 'hot hatch' vehicles with the Ford Fiesta RS Turbo, more recently becoming the RS family of vehicles.
+Ford Dunton was also the home of Ford Team RS, and as part of the Special Vehicle Engineering section of Ford created by Rod Mansfield, developed the XR family of 'hot hatch' vehicles with the Ford Fiesta RS Turbo, more recently becoming the RS family of vehicles.
 Ford also notably worked in this area of design with Cosworth of Northampton.